adnammit/notes/codeBible.md

 * proper indexing
 * avoid using `SELECT *` -- specify the exact columns you want. this helps because:
 	- slims down your data fetch and reduces network traffic
-	- possible to retreive two columns of the same name when using joins
+	- possible to retrieve two columns of the same name when using joins
 	- `SELECT * with WHERE` conditions will use clustered index by default so it might not use other more optimal indexes
 * use temporary tables rather than iterating over the same beastly table
 * if you have the options of using a vw or a sproc, sprocs provide more ways to optimize